Richard D. Dean

-Richard D. Dean (born May 27, 1929) is a retired United States Army brigadier general who served as Deputy Director of the Army National Guard.
+Richard Daniel Dean (May 27, 1929 – April 8, 2016) was a United States Army brigadier general who served as deputy director of the Army National Guard.

 Early life

 Richard Daniel Dean was born in Sedalia, Missouri, on May 27, 1929.

-He joined the Missouri Army National Guard’s 175th Military Police Battalion in 1948.
+Dean joined the Missouri Army National Guard’s 175th Military Police Battalion in 1948.
 Dean completed the Reserve Officer Training Corps program at the University of Missouri in 1952, and received a Bachelor of Science degree in civil engineering and business.

 Dean became the owner and operator of a construction company in Sedalia.

 Korean War

 Commissioned a second lieutenant of Field Artillery, after completing his initial training Dean served in the Korean War.
 Assigned to the 160th Field Artillery, a unit of the 45th Infantry Division, Dean served in Battery C as a Forward Observer, and later in a staff assignment as Assistant Troop Information and Education Officer.
 He was released from active duty in March 1954.